sandersn/chatgpt-infer-ts-types/README.md

     }
     ```

-The output is a JSON object that contains the newly-defined interfaces as well as the existing code with type annotations added:
+The output is the new code should replace the old code.
+It contains the newly-defined interfaces as well as the existing code with type annotations added:

 ``` ts
 // new types: